 Degree Within Reach is the state of Colorado’s way of describing “reverse transfer,” a new process allowing students who have transferred from a Colorado community college to a Colorado university to combine credits from both institutions and apply them towards an associate’s degree.

 If you are a transfer student, this means you can complete the associate’s degree you started at your community college while still working toward your bachelor’s degree.
 You could be eligible even if you left a four-year institution before earning any degree.

 Current and former students who transferred since summer 2012 from a Colorado community college to one of the participating four-year institutions could be eligible.

-Students who some college completed but who have not yet attained a degree, may be eligible for an associate's degree if they meet the following criteria:
+Students who completed some college but who have not yet attained a degree may be eligible for an associate's degree if they meet the following criteria: